-This option allows you to Enter the Fosc value in kHz, that will be generated by the on-probe Programmable Clock system.
-If the entered Fosc cannot be generated, a warning message will be displayed giving the two nearest values that the Programmable Clock system is able to generate.
+This option allows you to Enter the Fosc value in kHz, that will be generated by the Programmable Clock system on probe.
+When the entered Fosc cannot be generated, a warning message will be displayed giving the two nearest values that the Programmable Clock system is able to generate.
 The user will have to retype the correct value.